Every Place in Kansas – B

 Beaubien & Ogee Ferry Shawnee Lost Place NA Operated 1849-53 on the Kansas River at the mouth of Cross Creek.
 Charles Beaubien and Lewis Ogee, Proprietors.

-Beaumont Butler Semi-Ghost Town 1880-1997 On the St. Louis and San Francisco Railroad.
-In Glencoe Township.
+Beaumont Butler Semi-Ghost Town 1880-1997 An unincorporated community and semi-ghost town in Glencoe Township.
+It was on the St. Louis and San Francisco Railroad.

 Beaver Barton Extinct Town 1919-1992 Beaver is an extinct town in Beaver Township of Barton County, Kansas.
 However, it is a census-designated place, and as of the 2020 census, the population was 52.